-More than 25 different types of PGY2 programs are currently available.
-ASHP describes these programs as focused on an "advanced area of pharmacy practice," although residency program directors (RPDs) and preceptors often call them "specialty areas."
-Only the PGY2 programs that are focused on Ambulatory Care Pharmacy, Critical Care Pharmacy, Nuclear Pharmacy, Nutrition Support Pharmacy, Oncology Pharmacy, Pediatric Pharmacy, Pharmacotherapy, and Psychiatric Pharmacy are recognized by BPS as pharmacy specialties.
+Create Consistency Between PGY2 Residency Program Training and Specialty Certification programs that are focused on Ambulatory Care Pharmacy, Critical Care Pharmacy, Nuclear Pharmacy, Nutrition Support Pharmacy, Oncology Pharmacy, Pediatric Pharmacy, Pharmacotherapy, and Psychiatric Pharmacy are recognized by BPS as pharmacy specialties.
 Although cardiology and infectious disease are not currently recognized as designated specialty areas, BPS also maintains a review process that grants an "Added Qualifications" designation in these areas, both under the Pharmacotherapy specialty.
-The current process for defining new PGY2 residency program designations is primarily based on emerging specialty or advanced areas of pharmacy practice that may or may not become BPS-recognized areas of specialty or subspecialty practice in the future.
-Aligning the PGY2 residency outcomes, goals, and objectives (the accreditation elements that define areas of advanced practice under the PGY2 Accreditation Standard) with the specialties recognized by BPS-the organization formally charged by the profession for defining and designating specialty areas-would provide important validation of PGY2 specialty designations.
+The current process for defining new PGY2 residency program designations is primarily based on emerging specialty or advanced areas of pharmacy practice that may or may not become BPSrecognized areas of specialty or subspecialty practice in the future.
+Aligning the PGY2 residency outcomes, goals, and objectives (the accreditation elements that define areas of advanced practice under the PGY2 Accreditation Standard) with the specialties recognized by BPS -the organization formally charged by the profession for defining and designating specialty areas-would provide important validation of PGY2 specialty designations.
 This process should engage stakeholders from across the profession, not solely the interests of one organization or a limited number of pharmacists practicing in specific areas of pharmacy practice.
 Aligning PGY2 residencies with the specialties recognized by BPS will help to establish consistency between PGY2 residency training and board certification.